Literacy and Numeracy Test for Initial Teacher Education Students

 Information for ACU initial teacher education students

-- From 1 July, 2016 students completing a NSW initial teacher education course will need to have successfully met the benchmark of an approved literacy and numeracy test (LANTITE) to be eligible for Provisional Accreditation in that state.
+Students completing a NSW initial teacher education course will need to have successfully met the benchmark of an approved literacy and numeracy test (LANTITE) to be eligible for Provisional Accreditation in that state.

-- The Victorian Institute of Teaching and the Australian Capital Territory Teacher Quality Institute have advised that graduates seeking registration in Victoria and the ACT will need to have successfully met approved benchmarks in literacy and numeracy (LANTITE) to be eligible for registration.
+The Victorian Institute of Teaching have advised that graduates seeking registration in Victoria will need to have successfully met approved benchmarks in literacy and numeracy (LANTITE) to be eligible for registration.

-- The Queensland College of Teachers recommends that Initial Teacher Education students who will complete their studies from semester two 2016 onwards undertake the test.
+The Queensland College of Teachers recommends that Initial Teacher Education students who will complete their studies from semester two 2016 onwards undertake the test.

-From the beginning of 2017 ACU Initial Teacher Education students will need to have successfully met approved benchmarks in literacy and numeracy before they undertake the final professional experience placement in their program of study.
+From January 2017 ACU Initial Teacher Education students will need to have successfully completed LANTITE before they undertake the final professional experience placement in their program of study.
 Successful completion of LANTITE is also a requirement for course completion.

 The Faculty of Education and Arts will provide regular updates on our website as well as through emails, the current students website and our dedicated LEO site.